hiddenSymmetries/simsopt/docs/source/mhd.rst

 Magnetohydrodynamic codes
 -------------------------

-The :obj:`simsopt.mhd` module contains a collection of interfaces to Magnetohydrodynamic codes.
+The :obj:`simsopt.mhd` module contains a collection of interfaces to magnetohydrodynamic codes.
 Currently it contains an interface to the Variational Moments Equilibrium Code (VMEC) through the :obj:`simsopt.mhd.Vmec` module and an interface to the Stepped
 Pressure Equilibrium Code (SPEC) through the :obj:`simsopt.mhd.Spec` module.